jelson/mohai/README.md

 # MOHAI Maker Days: Making the Mold

-The [MOHAI](https://mohai.org/) in South Lake Union has a monthly event called [Maker Days](https://mohai.org/program/maker-days/) where a local makers come and give a free, hands-on, all-ages-appropriate introduction to an interesting maker skill or craft.
+The [MOHAI](https://mohai.org/), a museum in Seattle's South Lake Union has, a monthly event called [Maker Days](https://mohai.org/program/maker-days/) where a local maker comes and gives a free, hands-on, all-ages-appropriate introduction to an interesting maker skill or craft.
 In [February of 2019](https://mohai.org/event/maker-day-making-the-mold/), that maker was me!

 I ran a booth demonstrating 3D printing, mold-making, and casting, and